 A PhD is very hard.
-(1) That's partly due to dysfunctional academic contexts, but theology programs in both Christian and non-Christian settings are not immune to such problems.
-(2) Ultimately, PhD programs are properly hard because academic life is hard, so you should only receive the credentials if you can handle the reality.
+That’s partly due to dysfunctional academic contexts, but theology programs in both Christian and non-Christian settings are not immune to such problems.
+Ultimately, though, PhD programs are properly hard because academic life contains distinct challenges, so you should only receive the credentials if you can handle the reality.
 Being a teacher-scholar is full of profound delights but also heavy demands.
 Those demands are not just arbitrary or dysfunctional, and students often glimpse the delights of an intellectual calling while neglecting its demands.
-Joy comes when you find that God has called and gifted you for both, so the firs task in a PhD application process is ...
+Joy comes when you find that God has called and gifted you for both, so the first task in a PhD application process is …

 Discerning Whether to Apply

 A PhD takes several years, requiring money in hand and/or debt.
-Make sure your family is supportive, with the stability and infrastructure to handle this. (a) Do not be naive about how much money you'll make with the degree.
-You'll probably start out making $50,000 per year if you're fortunate.
-Depending on the cost of living where you land, that doesn't leave a lot for paying off loans. (b) Do not be naive about how much money you'll have during the degree.
+Make sure your family is supportive, with the stability and infrastructure to handle this. (a) Do not be naive about how much money you’ll make with the degree.
+You’ll probably start out making $50,000 per year if you’re fortunate.
+Depending on the cost of living where you land, that doesn’t leave a lot for paying off loans. (b) Do not be naive about how much money you’ll have during the degree.
 Relatively few schools provide stipends for students in biblical and theological studies; by no means do all schools even provide free tuition.
-Often these schools lie in expensive metropolitan areas.
-Students who want to "start a family" at the same time face additional, not just financial, pressures.
-(This poses particular challenges for women, which unfortunately the academy still far too often accommodates only partially and grudgingly.)
-It is naive to think you'll live comfortably in a nice-sized house during or even after the degree.
+We are thankful to be able to provide free tuition and a modest stipend to all students at Wheaton.
+Yet, even still, ours, like many PhD-granting schools, lies in an expensive metropolitan area.
+Students who want to have children at the same time face additional, not just financial, pressures.
+(This poses particular challenges for women, which unfortunately the academy still far too often accommodates only partially and grudgingly.
+However, that problem makes it all the more important for strong women candidates to apply!)
+It is naive to think you’ll live comfortably in a nice-sized house during or even after the degree.

 A PhD takes other forms of perseverance, including the right blend of humility and confidence for weathering storms of competition while struggling with quantity and quality of work you’ve never faced before.
 Then, after the degree is in sight, you face the job market!

-A PhD takes high academic aptitude, not just interest in studying more or the ability to get decent grades from your master's level professors.
+A PhD takes high academic aptitude, not just interest in studying more or the ability to get decent grades from your master’s level courses.
 Grade inflation is a common reality that easily misleads you.
-Moreover, most master's level assignments--especially in seminaries--are structured very differently from doctoral level work.
-Thus many well-meaning applicants have no conception of what a PhD program means by "an original contribution to scholarship" (see below).
+Moreover, most master’s level assignments—especially in seminaries—are structured very differently from doctoral level work.
+Thus many well-meaning applicants have no conception of what a PhD program means by “an original contribution to scholarship” (see below).

-A PhD therefore takes distinguishing application features, such as strong GRE scores (for U.S. programs anyway).
+A PhD therefore takes distinguishing application features, such as strong GRE scores (for U.S. programs like ours at Wheaton, anyway).
 If your scores (especially verbal) are in the 90th+ percentile and your analytical writing score is 5.5 or 6.0, then you might be competitive for a top-tier program (e.g., Notre Dame; Princeton Seminary; Duke).
-If your scores are in the 80th-85th+ percentile and your analytical writing score is at least 5.0, then you might normally be competitive for a second-tier program (e.g., Marquette; Loyola; Wheaton; TEDS).
-If your scores are significantly below the 75th percentile and your analytical writing score is not at least 4.0 or 4.5, then you should not even bother applying.
-With less than ideal scores, you might be competitive for some second-tier programs depending on the rest of the applicant class in a given year.
-Even with ideal scores, such tests are only a threshold through which one passes to start a more competitive process; they are no guarantee of admission unless they are exceedingly high, and then only at certain places.
+If your scores are in the 80th-85th+ percentile and your analytical writing score is at least 5.0, then still you might normally be competitive for a strong range of schools (e.g., Marquette; Loyola; Wheaton; TEDS).
+If your scores are significantly below the 75th percentile and your analytical writing score is not at least 4.0 or 4.5, then your chances of a successful application will be fairly meager.
+With less than ideal scores, you might be competitive for some programs depending on the rest of the applicant pool in a given year.
+Even with ideal scores, such tests are only a threshold through which one passes to start a more competitive process; they are no guarantee of admission even if they are exceedingly high and get you some attention.

-Moreover, a PhD requires "counting the cost" in general.
-If you can imagine yourself doing anything else besides a PhD, then probably go do that.
-The job market suggests that in most fields evangelicals in particular do not need more applicants; we need a few better-prepared ones.
+Moreover, a PhD requires “counting the cost” in general.
+If you can imagine yourself doing anything else besides a PhD, then you should consider that alternative.
+The job market suggests that in most fields evangelicals in particular do not need more applicants; rather, we need a few better-prepared ones.
 The church, meanwhile, quite likely needs more intelligent and intellectually-curious pastoral staff members.
 Let the one who has ears, hear.

-Yet, having said that, you should still consider your particular gifts and opportunities.
+Yet, despite these sobering realities, you should consider your particular gifts and opportunities.
 The depressed academic job market has led to fewer and fewer PhD applications in biblical and theological studies in the last couple of years.
-In general, well-prepared women, ethnic minority, and international graduates--and therefore applicants and students--remain desperately needed at institutions like Wheaton.
-Therefore it remains possible for really strong students of any background to gain admission and later job placement, while it is also possible for less-prepared "diversity" applicants to enter into conversation with us about how to gain the preparation that would make a subsequent application and PhD experience successful.
+In general, well-prepared women, ethnic minority, and international graduates—and therefore applicants and students—remain desperately needed at institutions like Wheaton.
+In addition, ability to sign faithfully certain evangelical confessions remains a high institutional priority, beyond other paper credentials.
+Therefore it remains possible for really strong students of any background to gain admission and later job placement, while it is also possible for less-prepared “diverse” applicants to enter into conversation with us about how to gain the preparation that would make a subsequent application and PhD experience successful.

 Determining When/Where to Apply

 Pursue multiple options, especially if you are applying to top-tier programs, which frequently face a range of considerations beyond test scores and references.
-Diversity concerns, balanced supervisor loads, upcoming sabbaticals, etc., affect admission decisions.
-So don't apply at just one or two places, unless you have your heart set on something in particular and you're willing to wait or settle for alternatives.
+Concerns for various kinds of student balance, supervisor loads, upcoming sabbaticals, etc., affect admission decisions.
+So don’t apply at just one or two places, unless you have your heart set on something in particular and you’re willing to wait or unwilling to settle for alternatives.

-Prioritize your potential supervisor(s) since, while a school's reputation is important, you are going to apprentice yourself to one or more key people for several years.
+Prioritize your potential supervisor(s) when you can since, while a school’s reputation is important, you are going to apprentice yourself to one or more key people for several years (although in some American programs you don’t have much influence over whom you can get as a supervisor—factor in its own right).
 At minimum they need to be willing to supervise someone with your theological commitments and intellectual interests.
-At maximum they should be people you would be delighted to imitate in teaching and scholarship ... and even life.
-Ideally the person's reputation would make their reference letters useful in the network within which you want a job.
+At maximum they should be people you would be delighted to imitate in teaching and scholarship … and even life.
+Ideally the person’s reputation would make their reference letters useful in the network within which you want a job.
 Moreover, visit and/or ask current students how approachable and available they are.
 Is this a person who would make you wait six months for feedback on a dissertation chapter? who would refuse to read your work or meet with you during a sabbatical?
 Etc. These are real-world and even typical scenarios.